Police footage shows arrest of Muskogee man charged with killing 5 children, brother

-A Muskogee man charged with killing five children and his brother in February led authorities on a short foot pursuit before being handcuffed, after which he tells his arresting officers to "please watch over y'all kids, man."
+A Muskogee man charged with killing five children and his brother in February led authorities on a short foot pursuit before being handcuffed and then told his arresting officers to "please watch over y'all kids, man."

 An officer is seen on police-provided bodycam footage firing a shot at the man, Jarron Deajon Pridgeon, while yelling that Pridgeon had a gun in his hand as he attempted to run from the area.

 Pridgeon, 25, has been in custody since Feb.
-2 on six first-degree murder charges related to the shootings of five children, all under the age of 10, as well as his brother, Javareon Lee, in the 900 block of East Indiana Street.
+2 on six first-degree murder charges related to the shootings of five children, all under the age of 10, as well as his brother, Javareon Lee, that day in the 900 block of East Indiana Street in Muskogee.

-Pridgeon is also charged with felony assault and battery related to allegations he shot the mother of the children, who survived and testified against him Wednesday in a closed preliminary hearing.

-The nonprofit Reporters Committee for Freedom of the Press is expected to appeal Smith's decision to close the preliminary hearing on behalf of the Muskogee Phoenix newspaper and other media who attempted to observe testimony.

 The five children who died were Jalaiya Pridgeon, 1; Jaidus Pridgeon, 3; Harmony Anderson, 5; Neveah Pridgeon, 6; and Que’dynce Anderson, 9.